 The Centennial Hall is receiving upgrades to its exterior, which include but are not limited to, repairing and repointing bricks and cleaning the building’s surface.

 Constructed between 1925 and 1927, The B.F.
-Lee Theological Seminary Building was built to house the Theological Department of what was then Edward Waters University.
+Lee Theological Seminary Building was built to house the Theological Department of what was then Edward Waters College.
 With similarities of styles that reflect elements of the Gothic Revival and Jacobethan Revival, it was deemed the most “architecturally elaborate building on campus.”
 Today, it serves as the nerve center for the university, home to administrative and business offices and the sanctuary (Milne Auditorium).

 The Lee-Cousins Building is receiving upgrades to its exterior, which include but are not limited to, window replacements, building foundation and ceiling reinforcement.

 The Susie E. Tolbert House is a hub of historical and cultural knowledge.
 Mrs. Tolbert supported the faculty and students at what was then Edwards Waters College by providing them with free room and board, taught music and applied social etiquette, and lobbied for better facilities and equipment for African American children in the Jacksonville area.
 The house also served as a community resource center for veterans and the homeless.
 Today, the Susie E. Tolbert building is home to the Office of Institutional Advancement, Development, Marketing and Communications for Edward Waters University.

 The Susie E. Tolbert House is receiving upgrades to its exterior, which include but are not limited to, landscape, repainting, and flooring.

 The three buildings selected still have most of their original exterior fabric and appearance and are all at least 50-years-old with significant historical or an architectural identity with the university.

 Edward Waters University relies on the historic buildings on campus for core functions of the university.

 Renovations are slated to begin summer of 2022.